 Accept what you can and can’t control.
-As I said before the world expects a lot from us.
+As I said before, the world expects a lot from us.
 Unfortunately, we cannot live up to all of its expectations.
 We can’t be an international model, who travels the world, manages four companies, and raises money for refugees by the selling the art we make in the evening.
 Instead, we have to focus on ourselves and what is right in front of us.
-We have to think about what expectations we can actually live up to right now; and let go the expectations we can’t.
+We have to think about what expectations we can actually live up to right now; and let go of the expectations we can’t.
 Just do the best you can to be in control of the little things, and the bigger things will take care of themselves.

 Talk to others who might feel the same way.
-Remember, there are other people are dealing with the world’s expectations too.
+Remember, there are other people who are dealing with the world’s expectations too.
 You are not alone.
 Find those people - whether it be online or in person.
 Share what is bringing you down, it helps.